Menière’s Disease assessment

 Caloric Testing

-• low- to mid-frequency sensorineural hearing loss
+2. Low- to mid-frequency sensorineural hearing loss in the affected ear.

 References: